 Every two years, student participate in the Montessori Model United Nations (MMUN) program in New York City.
 Amongst over 2,000 other Montessori students from around the world, they explore, debate, seek consensus to pertinent issues affecting our world, and vote on proposed resolutions in the General Assembly Hall of the United Nations Headquarters.
 This year, students represented Ukraine and Bhutan, and like our pre-COVID experience at the conference in Rome, two of our students were selected to present their committee’s resolutions for the closing remarks!

-Countries that they’ve represented in the past include India, Uganda, Yemen, Argentina, Serbia, the Dominican Republic, The Sudan, Ethiopia, Cuba, and of course, our very own Canada.
+Countries that they’ve represented in the past include India, Uganda, Yemen, Argentina, Serbia, the Dominican Republic, The Sudan, Ethiopia, Cuba, Bhutan, Ukraine, and of course, our very own Canada.
 We hope that the whole experience, especially the opportunity to sit as Ambassadors in the General Assembly Hall at the United Nations Headquarters in New York City inspires them to be change-makers for their generation!

-WhiteHouseChocolatesIn 2015, we extended our New York trip to include a visit to Philadelphia and Washington DC.
+In 2015, we extended our New York trip to include a visit to Philadelphia and Washington DC.
 We were even treated to a bowling and pizza party at the White House Truman Lanes and were gifted with special White House “Kisses” from the administration.
 Sights explored included a visit to Mount Vernon, and Old Town Alexandria.
 Our students returned home with a deeper appreciation for US/Canadian relations and history as well as a greater perspective on the settlement of this continent by early European explorers.

 Past highlights include visits with Senators Yonah Martin and Yuen Pau Woo, Olympic Figure-Skating medallist, Patrick Chan and excursions to Quebec City as well as Arches, Mesa Verde and the Grand Canyon national parks.